Last Updated on 28th September 2021 by Chauncey Morgan

-Just imagine how much money you could save if you could dye and highlight your hair yourself instead of going to the salon .
-While the salon is the safest way to dye your hair, there is nothing wrong with learning how to dye your hair with peroxide yourself.
+Just imagine how much money you could save if you could dye and highlight your hair yourself instead of going to the salon.
+While the salon is the safest way to dye your hair, there is nothing wrong with learning how to lighten your hair with hydrogen peroxide yourself.

-A cheap bottle of hydrogen peroxide can be used to highlight or lighten your hair, if you do it carefully to avoid damaging your hair.
+A cheap bottle of hydrogen peroxide can be used to highlight or dye your hair if you do it carefully to avoid damaging your hair.
 Just make sure to read these tips before you go dumping a bottle of peroxide on your head, and avoid orange hair.

-Commercially available, safe to use on hair peroxide will usually lift your hair one or two levels.
+Commercially available, safe-to-use peroxide will usually lift your hair one or two levels.
 This means:

-- Medium brown hair: The most likely result is a golden brown hair.
+- Medium brown hair: The most likely result is golden brown hair.

 - Light brown hair: Expect a dirty blonde.

-- Red hair: It will first turn orange, and possibly strawberry blonde afterwards.
-If you really want to go blonde a stronger bleach may be necessary to remove all the red.
+- Red hair: It will first turn orange, and possibly strawberry blonde afterward.
+If you really want to go blonde, a stronger bleach may be necessary to remove all the red.

 - Dark blonde: Likely to turn light blonde.